Thoughts; random thoughts. Hobbies; nay, passions. Rants, rather loud.

 “NASA has already landed a small probe on an asteroid.
 Moreover, simply “shooting” such small cylinders at a high velocity would be sufficient to bury them into the meteorite.”

 “You’re saying, someone far outside our solar system placed a package of information inside a meteorite, for a free ride across the galaxy?!”
+The words echoed inside Michael’s head.

 “The capsules were just the protective casing.
 They had a highly polished, flat surface inside, held in place vertically by a series of membranes.
 Using a fine laser beam and continuously scanning the interior like the body scan, the capsules were cut open, taking care not to damage the flat surface.
 The capsule’s hardness was out of our current range of hardness which ends at diamond.
 It was estimated from the energy required by the laser, that the hardness of the surface was about four times that of diamond!”

 “And then what?
 Our intelligent alien friends write a letter to us in Chinese and you simply get an interpreter to read it out for you?!”
+Michael had lost it!
+Anyone in his place would have.

 Once he stopped smiling Daniel continued.